kctrey/wxcadm/pdocs/wxcadm.md

     :   The XSI Profile for this Person

     `registrations`
-    :   The device registrations asscociated with this Person
+    :   The device registrations associated with this Person

     `single_number_reach`
     :   The SNR (Office Anywhere) settings for this Person